Meet the cast of Midsomer Murders series 20

 Who’s Gavin Webster?
 Laurel’s newlywed husband.
 He’s a florist, and he has a mood.

 What else has Michael Fox been in?
 Downton Abbey followers will recognise him as Andy Parker, a task he returned to for the latest film.
-Michael Fox additionally appeared in Dunkirk, enjoying an engineer.
+Michael Fox additionally appeared in Dunkirk, taking part in an engineer.

 Camilla Arfwedson performs Serena Madison

 Who’s Serena Madison?
 Gavin’s former fiancé, who he jilted on the altar.
-Gavin had been having an affair with Laurel, and Serena stays livid concerning the state of affairs.
+Gavin had been having an affair with Laurel, and Serena stays livid in regards to the scenario.
 Serena can also be a marriage costume designer.

 What else has Camilla Arfwedson been in?
-The actress is best-known for enjoying Zosia in Holby Metropolis.
+The actress is best-known for taking part in Zosia in Holby Metropolis.
 She has additionally been in The Little Stranger, The Duchess, and Silent Witness.

 Liz Fraser performs Marcia Jackson